Finite Key Security of the Extended B92 Protocol: Introduction

 In general, we consider the following scenario: First Eve creates an arbitrary state, sending $N$-qubits to Alice, and $N$-qubits to Bob, while keeping an entangled ancilla.
 We do not assume any collective attack structure on the state.
 A test is performed by Alice and Bob, where they will measure some of the received qubits.
 This process results in measurement data and a post measured state.
-From this, a filtering stage is performed where Alice and Bob reject some of the remaining signals based on the outcome of some measurement.
+After this, a filtering stage is performed, where Alice and Bob reject some of the remaining signals based on the outcome of some measurement.
 Finally, the remaining systems are measured (those that were not rejected, and those which were not used for sampling) and a secret key is distilled.

 Filtering like this is common in many QKD protocols.
-One must bound the quantum min entropy of the conditionally accepted state (which may be lower than the entropy in the entire state before filtering, as parties may inadvertently reject signals that Eve had a lot of uncertainty on, for instance).
-Our main result, at a high level, is to show that the final secret key is of size $\ell$-bits, where:
+One must bound the quantum min entropy of the conditional \emph{accepted} state, which may be lower than the entropy in the entire state before filtering, as parties may inadvertently reject signals that Eve had a lot of uncertainty on; Eve may also be able to influence which signals are rejected, giving her greater information in the conditional, accepted state.

+Our main result, at a high level, is to show that the final secret key size, of this general protocol, is $\ell$-bits, where:

-where $n_0$ is a user parameter specifying the minimum number of non-discarded signals parties will accept before they abort, $c$ is a function of party measurements, and $\gamma(\mathcal{S})$ is a function of the underlying \emph{classical} sampling strategy.
+where $n_0$ is the number of accepted signals, $c$ is a function of party measurements, and $\gamma(\mathcal{S})$ is a function of the underlying \emph{classical} sampling strategy, used for testing the state.
 Our result is formalized in Theorem \ref{thm:result:main}.
-While our result is general, we show how it can be applied to a particular protocol, the Extended B92 protocol in Section \ref{sec:application:b92}.
-This is, to our knowledge, the first time this protocol has been proven secure in the finite key setting against general, coherent, attacks.
-Previous work only considered simplified versions of the protocol and collective attacks \cite{amer2020finite}.
+While our result is general, we show how it can be applied to the Extended B92 protocol, in Section \ref{sec:application:b92}.

+To our knowledge the only finite key security proof for the Extended B92 protocol was derived in \cite{amer2020finite}, however that proof assumed collective attacks and did not extend to general attacks.
+It also made heavy use of mismatched measurements \cite{barnett1993eavesdropping,watanabe2008tomography}, which add to the sampling burden.
+Our Theorem \ref{thm:result:main} works against arbitrary general attacks ``out of the box,'' and derives a bound on the quantum min entropy directly whereas prior work derived a bound on von Neummann entropy, and used approximation methods to promote that analysis to the finite key setting.
+We show that not only is our proof, here, more general than prior work, but it also shows higher key rates are possible than previously thought for the Extended B92 protocol, in low-signal scenarios.